toralf/tor-relays/README.md

        my_bridge:
    ```

-   Take a look into [examples](./examples/) for an Ansible inventory using the Hetzner cloud.
+   Take a look into [examples](./examples/) for an Ansible inventory leveraging the Hetzner cloud API.

 1. deploy it